Upton Bell: New England Patriots

-Bell joined the Patriots in February 1971, and at age 33, was the NFL's youngest general manager.
+Bell joined the Patriots in February 1971, and at age 33 was the NFL's youngest general manager.
 One of Bell's first moves was recommending to the Patriots' board of directors that they change the team name from the proposed Bay State Patriots to New England Patriots, as the team relocated from Boston to Foxborough, Massachusetts.
+He attempted a trade involving disgruntled Dallas Cowboys running back Duane Thomas coming to the Patriots and the Patriots Carl Garrett going to Dallas, which was reversed.
+His later involvement in suspending Garrett, which suspension was reversed by NFL Commissioner Pete Rozelle, was one of the reasons for Bell's later firing.

 Bell later hired Bucko Kilroy and put together the Patriots' first scouting department.
 For the scouting department Bell hired Tom Boisture, Dick Steinberg, Mike Hickey and Bob Terpening, all of whom went on to head scouting positions in the NFL.
 Bell also hired as assistant general manager Peter Hadhazy, who later became general manager of the Cleveland Browns.

 Under Bell's leadership, the Patriots improved from their 1970 record of 2–12 to 6–8 in 1971.
 Despite the improvement, Bell wanted to fire head coach John Mazur and hire a coach of his own choosing.
 The team's board of directors agreed that if the Patriots lost to the Baltimore Colts in the final week of the regular season, Mazur would be fired.
-The Patriots won, 21–17, helped by an 88-yard touchdown pass from Jim Plunkett to Randy Vataha in the fourth quarter.
+The Patriots won, 21–17, helped by an 88-yard touchdown pass from Jim Plunkett to Randy Vataha (who had also played together at Stanford University) in the fourth quarter.
 The Patriots fell to 3–11 the following season, and Bell was fired on December 5, 1972.
+Despite this, Bell was paid by the Patriots for many years after.

 Charlotte Hornets

 Bell returned to professional football in 1974 with the purchase of the New York Stars in the World Football League (WFL).
 Bell, who also served as team president and general manager, relocated the team to Charlotte, North Carolina, where the team was renamed the Charlotte Hornets.
 This venture was short-lived due to the folding of the WFL in 1975.
 One of Bell's co-owners was Arnold Palmer.
 After the closure of the WFL, many of Bell's players along with all his coaches were signed into the NFL.
-They included Lindy Infante, who became the Packers' head coach; Tom Moore of the Indianapolis Colts; and Bob Gibson of the New York Giants.
+They included Lindy Infante, who became the Packers' head coach; Tom Moore who went on to coach in various roles in the NFL from 1977 to the present (2024) for the Pittsburgh Steelers, Minnesota Vikings, Detroit Lions, Indianapolis Colts, New Orleans Saints, New York Jets, Tennessee Titans, Arizona Cardinals, and Tampa Bay Buccaneers (where he coached in Tom Brady's final season); and Bob Gibson, the Hornets head coach, who went on to coach with the Detroit Lions and New York Giants.
 Bell also recommended Charlotte to the NFL as a franchise city.